danidiaz/really-small-backpack-example/lesson11-controlling-encapsulation/README.md

 exclude the constructor and any field accessor from the export list.

-That way, other modules have to use the approved public interface to manipulate values of the datapype, and can't carelessly fiddle with values' internals.
+That way, other modules have to use the approved public interface to manipulate values of the datatype, and can't carelessly fiddle with values' internals.

 On the other hand, it can be useful to have some way of inspecting the internal structure of a value, if only to perform print-style debugging.